Documentation

 - gate # all gates

-- software:code:gate:go-test # one analyzer by full id
+- software:code:gate:go-test # one rule by full id

 - golangci-lint # short name also matches